 (3) The exemption granted by subregulation (2) only applies if the electron capture detector has a durable label in substantially the form set out in Schedule III affixed in a prominent position on its front surface.

-[Regulation 7C inserted in Gazette 11 Nov 1994 p.
-5695; amended in Gazette 31 Dec 1999 p.
+[Regulation 7C inserted: Gazette 11 Nov 1994 p.
+5695; amended: Gazette 31 Dec 1999 p.
 7061.]

 7D.
 Exemption for Nickel 63 contained in ion mobility spectrometer